How to Design a Website: Tips Every Beginner Must Know

-So far this week, we’ve shown you how to set your own website up.
+So far this week, we’ve shown you how to set up a website.
 Now, we’re going to look at how to curate the perfect design for your little corner of the internet.
 By the end of this article, you will know how to do the following:

 - Create a web page from scratch